ovrmrw/shuttle-store-sample/README.md

 ---

 Page1 & 2 is a sample for my Store.
-You can see that Store keeps and returns State & State-history.
+You can see that Store keeps and returns States & States-history.

 Page4 is a sample of Angular2 + C3.
 Your inputs cause the time graph change in real-time.